everknow/decent-requirements/README.md

 ### MARKET

 Partners
-**MUST**
+**MUST** be in the position to recommend which data should or should not be exposed externally.

-- be in the position to recommend which data should or should not be exposed externally.
+Partners
 **SHOULD**
 - support a transparent record while retaining sensitive information in highly secured and tamper proof vaults.
 - encourage collectors from the crypto or the traditional art market to support AML best practices.
 - produce a per-metadata-entry risk profile taxonomy, and ensure the automation applies constraints where it can.
 - engage in periodic assessment of the categories of risk and update any related automation.

-**COULD**
+Partners
--support privacy and opacity, although it should discourage these practices as when the market gets traction it is likely to come under the scrutiny of governmental regulatory bodies.
+**COULD** support privacy and opacity, although it should discourage these practices as when the market gets traction it is likely to come under the scrutiny of governmental regulatory bodies.

 ### MARKETPLACE FEES